Our latest news & views

 Consider medical document translation, for example.
 This is a field in which the average price for document translation is higher, but the price relates to the expert medical knowledge required to translate these materials.
 Medical translators are often qualified in a particular medical field and will have an in-depth working knowledge of the healthcare sector.

-Take for example dosage instructions on drug packaging, if it is incorrectly translated it has the potential to create serious issues not only for the patient but also for the manufacturer when they wind up facing a multimillion-dollar lawsuit!
+Take for example dosage instructions on drug packaging.
+If it is incorrectly translated it has the potential to create serious issues not only for the patient.
+But also for the manufacturer when they wind up facing a multimillion-dollar lawsuit!
 It might cost a little more, but it’s worth every penny.

 For those looking for contract translation and other documents that include business and legal terminology, you should expect to pay slightly higher rates.
-As we’ve already mentioned, this type of translation requires expertise in key areas and will need to be of extremely high quality.
+As we’ve already mentioned, this type of translation requires expertise in key areas.
+It will need to be of extremely high quality.
 Aside from the terminology, each individual contract translation needs to take into account the local culture and legal guidelines of the market.

 When it comes to marketing, document translation often refers to the translation of materials such as brochures, banners and flyers.
 Although marketing materials aren’t typically technical, the process of transcreation will often be required.